-Customers whose dwelling units previously received partial load Clean Heat incentives, will be eligible to apply for full-load Clean Heat incentives after April 1, 2023.
+Customers whose dwelling units previously received partial load Clean Heat incentives, will be eligible to apply for full-load Clean Heat incentives at a future date in 2023.

 New construction projects are only eligible for GSHP incentives.
 Gut renovations and existing buildings are eligible for both GSHP and ASHP incentives.